jamesread/EMEA-SA2-Training/configDocker.md

 ## Configure docker to use a private registry
-Integrating a private registry is an important use case for customers.

 For this lab, we add a private registry to pull and search images.

+**Objective:** Integrating a private registry is an important use case for customers.

+**Estimated time:** 10 minutes

 * Edit the `/etc/sysconfig/docker` file and restart docker.
 You will need the following two lines;